Accessibility Evaluation

 Outcome: Failed

-Findings: On page colour-of-money.co.uk/blog-alert is a form where visitors can fill in their own e-mail address and name, among others.
+Findings: On page https://colour-of-money.co.uk/blog-alert is a form where visitors can fill in their own e-mail address and name, among others.
 The purpose of these and several other fields should be able to be determined programmatically so that input fields can be filled in automatically or extra help can be provided for completion.
 This can be done by adding the autocomplete attribute to input elements.
 For example, for email address autocomplete="email".

-An overview of the fields for which the autocomplete attribute is applicable, and the value required in this attribute can be found on page: www.w3.org/tr/wcag21/.
+An overview of the fields for which the autocomplete attribute is applicable, and the value required in this attribute can be found on page: https://www.w3.org/tr/wcag21/#input-purposes.

-This problem also occurs in other forms, for example, the forms on page colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-… and colour-of-money.co.uk/articles/2022/the-need-for-a-paradigm-shift-in-urban-planning.
+This problem also occurs in other forms, for example, the forms on page https://colour-of-money.co.uk/articles/2022/homes-with-a-community-in-mind---climate-positive-houses-providing-a-model-for-the-future and https://colour-of-money.co.uk/articles/2022/the-need-for-a-paradigm-shift-in-urban-planning.

 1.4 Distinguishable